NordPass: Reception

 At launch in 2019, NordPass received mixed reviews with some tech review sites pointing out the absence of certain features.
 PCMag, for instance, noted that "it offers very few advanced features such as form-filling, folders, security monitoring, or 2FA key support".

 As NordPass and its features evolved over time, it started to be regarded more positively by users and critics, including influential tech websites such as Wired, Forbes, Business Insider, and TechRadar, and was nominated for several awards.

 NordPass has published a Top 200 Most Common Passwords report.

 NordPass was recognized with PCMag’s Editors' Choice award for paid password managers and received a 4.5 out of 5 rating in their 2025 review, highlighting its strong security features and user-friendly experience.

-Security incidents
+Security Criticism

+2024 Leakage via Injection Attacks

+A 2024 study by Fábrega et al. demonstrated that many popular password managers are vulnerable to injection attacks.
+NordPass was affected due to its handling of application-wide security metrics, allowing an attacker to inject crafted shared entries and observe externally logged data (such as duplicate-password counts) to determine whether their injected values matched passwords stored in a victim’s vault.

 2025 DOM-based Extension Clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including NordPass) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, NordPass version 5.13.24 (February 15, 2025) addressed the issue.